face-analysis/emonet/README.md

 We provide two pretrained models : one on 5 emotional classes and one on 8 classes.
 In addition to categorical emotions, both models also predict valence and arousal values as well as facial landmarks.

-To evaluate the pretrained models on the cleaned test sets, simply run :
+To evaluate the pretrained models on the cleaned AffectNet test set, you need to first download the [AffectNet dataset](http://mohammadmahoor.com/affectnet/).
+Then simply run :

 ```
   python test.py --nclass 8
 ```

 where nclass defines which model you would like to test (5 or 8).

+Please note that the provided pickle file contain the list of images (filenames) that we used for testing but not the image files.

 The program will output the following results :